David Applebaum: Bombing

 Applebaum was killed along with his 20-year-old daughter, Nava Applebaum, on the eve of her wedding.
 Applebaum had just returned from New York, where he addressed a symposium on terrorism marking the second anniversary of the September 11 attacks on the United States.
 He ended his remarks with: "From one moment to the next, we never know what will happen in the ER [emergency room], but it's in Jerusalem that real reality occurs."

 Applebaum's murder was described by The Lancet as a tragic irony: This victim of a suicide bomber was himself an "emergency room doctor who treated victims of dozens of suicide bombings in Israel."
-In an incident in 1984, Applebaum rushed to aid a man shot in a clothing shop, operating on him while the shooting continued.
-In 1986, the Israeli Knesset presented Applebaum with the Quality of Life Award for treating terror victims on King George Street in Jerusalem while bullets flew around him.

 Applebaum’s younger daughter, Shira, earned her paramedic degree from Ben-Gurion University's Health Sciences Faculty and works in emergency medicine.